Pfaffian Calabi-Yau Threefolds and Mirror Symmetry: Introduction

 \section{Introduction}

-The aim of this article is to report on recent progress in understanding mirror symmetry for some non-complete intersection Calabi-Yau threefolds.
-Throughout this paper, we adopt the following definition. \begin{Def} A $d$-dimensional Calabi-Yau variety $X$ is a normal compact variety with at worst Gorenstein canonical singularities and with trivial dualizing sheaf $\omega_{X} \cong \mathscr{O}_{X}$ such that $H^{i}(X, \mathscr{O}_{X})=0, \ ( i = 1, 2, \dots d-1)$. \end{Def} We mainly discuss 3-dimensional Calabi-Yau varieties (Calabi-Yau threefolds) in this paper but most of the content can be easily generalized to other dimensional Calabi-Yau varieties.
-Among Calabi-Yau threefolds, those with $h^{1,1}=1$ dimensional K\"{a}hler moduli space have been attracting much attention since their expected mirror partners have $h^{2,1}=1$ dimensional complex moduli space and hence one can work on them in detail.
-There are around 30 known examples of topologically different smooth Calabi-Yau threefolds with $h^{1,1}=1$, most of which are complete intersections in toric varieties and homogeneous spaces.
-Although non-complete intersection Calabi-Yau threefolds are only partially explored, they are intriguing on their own and provide important testing grounds for mirror symmetry.
-We thus think that the Calabi-Yau threefolds and mirror phenomena we report in this paper are of interest and will hopefully be the first step toward the future investigations.
-This paper is clearly influenced by E. R\o dland's work \cite{rod}, and we owe a lot of arguments to it.
-We mention it here, and do not repeat it each time in the sequel.
-In the following, we give a brief overview of this paper.\\
+The aim of this article is to report on recent progress in understanding mirror symmetry for some non-complete intersection Calabi--Yau threefolds.
+Throughout this paper we adopt the following definition. \begin{Def} A $d$-dimensional Calabi--Yau variety $X$ is a normal compact variety over $\C$ with at worst Gorenstein canonical singularities and with trivial dualizing sheaf $\omega_{X} \cong \mathscr{O}_{X}$ such that $H^{i}(X, \mathscr{O}_{X})=0, \ ( i = 1, \dots d-1)$. \end{Def} Among smooth Calabi--Yau threefolds, those with 1-dimensional K\"{a}hler moduli spaces have been attracting much attention because their expected mirror partners have 1-dimensional complex moduli spaces and hence one can work on them in detail.
+There are around thirty known examples of topologically distinct smooth Calabi--Yau threefolds with $h^{1,1}=1$, most of which are complete intersections of hypersurfaces in toric varieties or homogeneous spaces.
+Although non-complete intersection Calabi--Yau threefolds are only partially explored, they are intriguing on their own and provide important testing grounds for mirror symmetry.
+We hope that new non-complete intersection Calabi--Yau threefolds with $h^{1,1}=1$ and mirror phenomena we report in this paper are of interest and will be the first step toward the future investigations.
+This paper is clearly influenced by E. R\o dland's work \cite{rod} and we owe a lot of arguments to it.
+We mention it here and do not repeat it each time in the sequel.\\